jeeanribeiro/projects-and-tasks-manager/README.md

 # projects-and-tasks-manager

-Simple CRUD made with Express to manage projects and tasks
+Simple CRUD to manage projects and tasks

+Made with Express.js